GPII/universal/README.md

 #### Coverage Reporting

-The preferred way to consistentely generate a code coverage report is to use Vagrant as described above.
+The preferred way to consistently generate a code coverage report is to use Vagrant as described above.
 When you start a VM using `vagrant up` and run `npm run test:vagrant`, the full test suite will run in the VM,  and a coverage report will be saved to the `reports` directory.
 You can also run the `npm test` command on your local machine, but you will need to ensure that browsers receive focus when they are launched (see above).